arju-Hasan/Emergency-Hotline/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 ### Answer 👇
-getElementById : শুধু একটা নির্দিষ্ট id এর এলিমেন্ট খুঁজে বের করে। এটা সবসময় একটা মাত্র এলিমেন্ট দেয় (কারণ id একটি থাকে)।
-getElementsByClassName : একই class নামের সব এলিমেন্ট খুঁজে বের করে।
-querySelector: CSS সিলেক্টরের মতো করে খোঁজে (যেমন: class, id , or tag )। শুধু প্রথম এলিমেন্টটা দেয় যেটা মিলে।
-querySelectorAll: এটি querySelecto সিলেক্টরের মতো তবে যতগুলো মিলে যায় সব এলিমেন্ট বের করে।

-getElementById: Finds an element with a specific id.
-It always returns only one element (because an id should be unique).
+**getElementById:** Finds an element with a specific ID.
+It always returns only one element (because an ID should be unique).
-getElementsByClassName: Finds all elements with the same class name.
+**getElementsByClassName:** Finds all elements with the same class name.
-querySelector: Works like a CSS selector (e.g., class, id, or tag).
+**querySelector:** Works like a CSS selector (e.g., class, id, or tag).
 It only returns the first matched element.
-querySelectorAll: Similar to querySelector, but returns all the matched elements.
+**querySelectorAll:** Similar to querySelector, but returns all the matched elements.

 ### 🚩 Question Number 2